gitlabhq/gitlabhq/doc/release/monthly.md

 Merge the RC1 EE code into GitLab.com.
 Once the build is green, create a package.
+If there are big database migrations consider testing them with the production db on a VM.
 Try to deploy in the morning.
 It is important to do this as soon as possible, so we can catch any errors before we release the full version.